 Thank you for agreeing to serve as a Session Chair for CEC/ICMC 2023.
 The following describes the details and specifics for managing sessions at the conference.
 These guidelines encompass policies set forth by both conferences as well as editorial policies enforced for publication of the proceedings.

-- All CEC/ICMC 2019 sessions will have two Session Chairs.
-Click here for the list of assignments will be posted closer to the conference.
+- All CEC/ICMC 2023 sessions will have two Session Chairs.
+A list of assignments will be posted closer to the conference.

 - Session Chairs are responsible for reviewing papers or providing confirmed reviewer information to the editorial staff.

-- There are four types of sessions; plenary sessions, focus sessions, regular oral sessions, and poster sessions.
+- There are four types of sessions; plenary sessions, special sessions, regular oral sessions, and poster sessions.

-- Session Chairs must complete the Session Chair Report after the session and return it to the Publication Office (Room 11).
+- Session Chairs must complete the Session Chair Report after the session and return it to the Speaker Ready (Room 322).

 Session Chairs for ORAL SESSIONS have several responsibilities.

 Prior to the session start: